-

-Dongfang Meiren Gaoshan: Taiwanese High Mountain Oolong Tea from Hsinchu
+Dongfang Meiren Gaoshan: High Mountain Taiwanese Oolong Tea from Hsinchu

 Origin: Hsinchu, Taiwan – Home of the Oriental Beauty

-Hsinchu County in Taiwan is the historic heartland of Oriental Beauty production.
-The addition of "Gaoshan" indicates that the tea plantations are located at high altitude (usually over 1,000 meters above sea level), which often helps the tea develop a more intense aroma and a clean, smooth taste.
-The tea plant used is Da Bai Cha (大白茶, Dà báichá), which traces its lineage back to bushes brought from northern Fujian in the 19th century.
+Hsinchu County in Taiwan is the historical heart of "Oriental Beauty" production.
+The addition of "Gaoshan" indicates that the tea plantations are located at high altitudes (usually over 1,000 meters above sea level), which often contributes to the tea's more vibrant aroma and pure, smooth flavor.
+This tea is made from the Da Bai Cha (大白茶, Dà báichá) tea bush variety, which traces its lineage back to bushes brought from Northern Fujian in the 19th century.

 Dongfang Meiren Style: Heritage and Classical Features